siberianfox/tinygwiki/TinyG-Homing-planned-for-version-0.95.md

 The following describes the function of homing cycles and related Gcode for version 0.95.

 There seems to be no standard way to do homing, and machine variations complicate matters.
-TinyG's homing behaviors are adapted from [Peter Smid's CNC Programming Handbook, version 2](http://books.google.com/books?id=JNnQ8r5merMC&lpg=PA444&ots=PYOFKP-WtL&dq=Smid%20version3&pg=PA447#v=onepage&q=Smid%20version3&f=false) and [EMC2](http://www.linuxcnc.org/docview/html/config_ini_homing.html).
+TinyG's homing behaviors are adapted from [Peter Smid's CNC Programming Handbook, version 2](http://books.google.com/books?id=JNnQ8r5merMC&lpg=PA444&ots=PYOFKP-WtL&dq=Smid%20version3&pg=PA447#v=onepage&q=Smid%20version3&f=false) and [LinuxCNC](http://www.linuxcnc.org/docview/html/config_ini_homing.html).

 Return to Home can be carried out by using the G28 and G28.1 commands:
 * G28 - Return to Zero: Return to machine zero at the traverse rate through an intermediate point
 * G28.1 - Reference Axes: Reset machine coordinates to the homing switches

 Some limitations / constraints in TinyG homing as currently implemented:
-* A limited number of switch configurations are supported.
-See Switches.
-* Limit switches are currently programmed for normally open (NO) mechanical switches.
-Support for NC and opto switches is on the roadmap
 * The homing sequence is fixed and always starts with the Z axis (if requested).
 The sequence runs ZXYABC (but skipping all axes that are not specified in the G28.1 command)
 * Supports a single home position.
 I.e. it does not support multiple-homes such as used by dual pallet machines and other complex machining centers